Eastern Hockey League (2013)

-The league prepares high school and college aged players for college and professional hockey.
-The league has hundreds of alumni that have gone on to play for NCAA colleges, various professional leagues, the CHL, and in Europe.
+The league prepares high school and college aged players for possible advancement to college and professional hockey.

 History

-The Atlantic Junior Hockey League (AJHL or AtJHL) was part of the Atlantic Metropolitan Hockey League organization and was formed in 2003 with a stated goal to "meet the needs of the junior hockey community and the players it serves in the Eastern United States".
-The AJHL played its first season in 2003–04 with six teams that had previously played in the Junior B Metropolitan Junior Hockey League.
-On May 30, 2012 the AJHL announced that after nine years of being a part of the Atlantic Metropolitan Hockey League, the 12 AJHL ownership groups successfully became a stand-alone entity.
-After the split, the AJHL was managed and governed solely by the league owners.
+The Atlantic Junior Hockey League was part of the Atlantic Metropolitan Hockey League organization and was formed in 2003 with a stated goal to "meet the needs of the junior hockey community and the players it serves in the Eastern United States".
+The AtJHL played its first season in 2003–04 with six teams that had previously played in the Junior B Metropolitan Junior Hockey League.
+On May 30, 2012 the AtJHL announced that after nine years of being a part of the Atlantic Metropolitan Hockey League, the 12 AtJHL ownership groups successfully became a stand-alone entity.
+After the split, the AtJHL was managed and governed solely by the league owners.

-In 2013, Tier III junior hockey leagues underwent a large reorganization that led to the dissolution of the Eastern Junior Hockey League and six of their former members joining the AJHL.
-Prior to the 2013–14 season, the AJHL re-branded to become the Eastern Hockey League (EHL).
+In 2013, Tier III junior hockey leagues underwent a large reorganization that led to the dissolution of the Eastern Junior Hockey League and six of their former members joining the AtJHL.
+Prior to the 2013–14 season, the AtJHL re-branded to become the Eastern Hockey League (EHL).
 The six members who came from the EJHL were the Boston Bandits, Connecticut Oilers, New Hampshire Jr. Monarchs, New York Apple Core, Philadelphia Revolution, and the Valley Jr. Warriors.

 In December 2014, the EHL announced the Connecticut Nighthawks as an expansion franchise to start in the 2015–16.
 They also announced the formation of the EHL-Elite Division and that eight teams would participate in the first season composed of the former Junior B teams for EHL organizations.
 The formation of the Elite Division led to the previous Junior A members to be placed in the EHL-Premier Division.
 In May 2015, the North American Hockey League, a Tier II league, announced that the New Jersey Junior Titans and the Wilkes-Barre/Scranton Knights had been approved to elevate their organizations.
 After their promotion, the two EHL franchises went dormant.

 In March 2016, the EHL announced that it was changing the name of the Elite Division to 19U Elite Division for the 2016–17 season and doubling in size by adding eight more teams, mostly the prospect teams from the Premier Division's South Conference teams.
 However, the 19U Elite Connecticut Nighthawks team were dropped from the schedule prior to their first season.